 Shoppers’ annual grocery bills ‘to rise by £380’

-Kantar data has revealed that grocery price inflation jumped to 8.3% over the four weeks to June 12.
+Kantar data has revealed that grocery price inflation jumped to 8. per cent over the four weeks to 12 June

 Britons are set to see their annual grocery bills jump by £380 this year as food price inflation hits a fresh 13-year high, according to new figures.

-The latest data from Kantar has revealed that grocery price inflation jumped to 8.3% over the four weeks to June 12 – up from 7% in May and its highest level since April 2009.
+The latest data from Kantar has revealed that grocery price inflation jumped to 8. per cent over the four weeks to 12 June – up from per cent in May and its highest level since April 2009.

 The soaring increases in the cost of food and groceries means the average annual shopping bill will increase by £380 in 2022 – more than another £100 since April alone, Kantar said.